Lake Victoria: Pollution

 Pollution of Lake Victoria is mainly due to discharge of raw sewage into the lake, dumping of domestic and industrial waste, and fertiliser and chemicals from farms.

 The Lake Victoria basin, while generally rural, has many major centres of population.
 Its shores are dotted with key cities and towns, including Kisumu, Kisii, and Homa Bay in Kenya; Kampala, Jinja and Entebbe in Uganda; and Bukoba, Mwanza, and Musoma in Tanzania.
 These cities and towns are also home to many factories that discharge some chemicals directly into the lake or its influent rivers.
 The set up of small beaches and local authorities around the lake lack proper sewage treatment facilities allowing pollutants to find their way into the water.
 Large parts of these urban areas also discharge untreated (raw) sewage into the river, increasing its eutrophication that in turn is helping to increase the invasive water hyacinth.
 Increased logging and act of deforestation has led to environmental degradation around the region reducing the absorption of polluting chemicals and deteriorating the water quality.

 Environmental data

 As of 2016, an environmental data repository exists for Lake Victoria.
 The repository contains shoreline, bathymetry, pollution, temperature, wind vector, and other important data for both the lake and the wider Basin.
+This was significantly expanded in May 2026 with the release of the inaugural State of the Basin Report (SOBR) 2025 by the East African Community and the Lake Victoria Basin Commission.
+Announced during the first 'Lake Victoria Day' in Mwanza, the report utilizes a €60 million Water Information System to monitor ecological pressures and climate resilience for the 45 million people living within the catchment area.